mroshaw/UnifiedSettingsConnections/README.md

 ## Support

 Provided "AS IS".
 Please consult the source code and Unified Settings user guides.
+Feel free to create issues in the repository, though it may take me a little time to get to them.